sudeeprp/rapa-home/code-craft.md

 - Would a consumer of the software be able to recognize the abstractions by their name?
 - Do passing tests give confidence of acceptable behavior?
 - Do the tests protect against common mistakes? (pay attention to configuration data-models)
-- Can we recognize the control flow?
+- Can you recognize the control flow?